 All teams are required to work the park on designated field days.
 This applies to all coaches and managers.
 Make sure to sign in and out at each field day you participate in.

-The penalty for failure to work will result in equipment back and no practice time on any FDMLL fields.
+The penalty for failure to work will result in equipment held back and no practice time on any FDMLL fields.

 (H) Volunteers During Games